michaelperez/spring5-mvc-rest/README.md

-# spring5-mvc-rest
+# Spring Framework 5 MVC Rest Application
-Spring Framework 5 MVC Rest Application
+This repository is for an example rest application